FAQ

 What is an Enterprise Plan?

-Enterprise plan includes all the features of a Team Plan but also provides further offerings, such as a dedicated Technical Account Manager and less restrictions on data storage.
+Enterprise plan includes all the features of a Team Plan but also provides further offerings, such as a dedicated Technical Account Manager and fewer restrictions on data storage.
 For more information, please visit our price page, here, or contact us.
 Transparent usage-based billing means you only pay for what you need.
 Flexible pricing based on storage, compute, and network units start at the rates below:

 Storage: